HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 What worked safely with your 100-watt transceiver might not be safe when you add that shiny new linear amplifier.
 Similarly, changing from a simple wire antenna to a high-gain directional antenna could significantly alter your RF exposure patterns.

-> **Key Concept:** *Re-evaluate your station's RF exposure compliance whenever you change an item in your transmitter or antenna system.*
+> **Key Information:** *Re-evaluate your station's RF exposure compliance whenever you change an item in your transmitter or antenna system.*

 #### The Bottom Line on RF Safety